Hey, Florida Homeowners!

 What happens after I receive my inspection?

 Your inspection report is uploaded in the system.
-Once reviewed and processed, you receive an email notification that you can now go back to your inspection account to open and submit your grant application if you choose.
+Once reviewed and processed, you receive an email notification that you can now go back to your portal account to open and submit your grant application if you choose.

 How do I calculate my reimbursement amount?